dnum-mi/referentiel-applications-specs/docs/GestionDroits.md

 	participant	DSO
 	participant	API

-	DSO ->> API: HTTP request with JWT tokeninto the header API ->> API: The API side decode the token
+	DSO ->> API: HTTP request with JWT token into the header (attr: x-api-key) API ->> API: The API side decode the token
 	API ->> API: Check of data provided by the token
 	API ->> API: Run of the query